 Two discouraging notes.
 On trade, after rightly pointing out that the United States will pay the price in jobs if it sits on the sidelines while other nations negotiate new trade-opening agreements, Obama made no pledges to seek congressional passage of the stalled trade deals with South Korea, Colombia, and Panama.
 Though the European Union started well after the United States in its trade negotiations with Korea, it now looks like the EU will get to the finish line first.
 And on immigration, Obama was all but silent on his campaign pledge to reform the country's antiquated and dysfunctional immigration laws.
 The U.S. economy has long been lifted by attracting the brightest and most ambitious immigrants.
 Many are now looking elsewhere.

-Stewart M. Patrick, Senior Fellow and Director of the International Institutions and Global Governance ProgramAs anticipated, foreign policy issues got short shrift in President Obama's first State of the Union address, which focused overwhelmingly on pocketbook issues.
+Stewart M. Patrick, James H. Binger Senior Fellow in Global Governance and Director of the International Institutions and Global Governance ProgramAs anticipated, foreign policy issues got short shrift in President Obama's first State of the Union address, which focused overwhelmingly on pocketbook issues.
 In his brief forays into international affairs, the president portrayed himself as a wise steward of the global economy and U.S. national security.
 But what he left unsaid was as significant as what little he mentioned.

 Obama rightly took credit for the signal foreign policy success of his first year in office: taking decisive steps to help arrest the worst economic crisis in seven decades.